Edit on GitHub

 If you get this message when you try to add a project: Non-DVC sub-directory of a monorepo, then it means that you have connected to a Git repository which contains a DVC repository in some sub-directory, but you have selected the incorrect sub-directory.

 This could be a typical situation when your DVC repository is part of a monorepo.
-Suppose your Git repository contains sub-directories A and B. If A contains the DVC repository which you want to connect from Iterative Studio, but you specify B when creating the project, then you will get the above error.
+Suppose your Git repository contains sub-directories A and B. If A contains the DVC repository which you want to connect from DVC Studio, but you specify B when creating the project, then you will get the above error.

-• specify the full path to the correct sub-directory that contains the DVC repo, or
+To solve this, you should specify the full path to the correct sub-directory that contains the DVC repo.

 Error: No commits were found for the sub-directory